UK cost sharing regulations have changed

 October 1st, 2025: Mandatory Compliance

-All cost-sharing flights must comply with new requirements.
-Non-compliance could result in regulatory action.
+All cost-sharing flights must comply with these requirements.
+Non-compliance can result in regulatory action.

 What's changed?

-The new regulations introduce several mandatory requirements for all cost-sharing flights
+The regulations introduce several mandatory requirements for all cost-sharing flights

 Passenger Declaration Forms